 This is due to the ongoing process of adjusting product marketing and pricing strategies to align with the needs of their target customers.

-As your skill in attracting and keeping ideal customers improves, the rate of acquiring non-ideal customers should decrease gradually.
+As your ability to attract and keep ideal customers improves, the rate of acquiring non-ideal customers should decrease gradually.
 The most reliable comparison for your progress should be your own metrics from the previous week, month, or year.

-To effectively manage customer loss, track your churn and work towards reducing it over time.
-Instead of fixating on your specific churn rate or comparing it to competitors, prioritize keeping your business on the right track.
+To effectively manage customer loss, track your churn, and work towards reducing it over time, prioritize keeping your business on the right track as opposed to fixating on your specific churn rate or comparing it to competitors.

 What churn metrics should SaaS companies track?